2008 United States House of Representatives elections in Louisiana: District 2

+Predictions

 District 3

 Democratic incumbent Charlie Melancon ran unopposed for re-election.

-CQ Politics forecasted the race as 'Safe Democrat'.
+Predictions

 District 4

 The election was held on December 6, 2008.
 Incumbent Jim McCrery retired, making this an open seat.
 The district contains northwestern Louisiana, including the cities of Shreveport, DeRidder, and Natchitoches.
 The district usually, but not reliably, votes Republican.
 Bill Clinton won it comfortably in 1996.
 CQ Politics forecast of the race was "No Clear Favorite".

 The Republican nominee was physician John Fleming (campaign website) of Minden, the seat of Webster Parish.
 Fleming, a former Webster Parish coroner and a businessman defeated trucking company executive Chris Gorman in the Republican runoff primary held on November 4.

 The Democratic candidate was Caddo Parish District Attorney Paul Carmouche (campaign website), who defeated African American attorney Willie Banks, Jr., in his party runoff on November 4.
 Republican candidate Jeff Thompson, despite being endorsed by Jim McCrery, was defeated in the first Republican primary, as were Democratic candidates Artis Cash and John Milkovich, later elected to the Louisiana State Senate.
 Patti Cox, local party organizer and environmental consultant and a 2006 candidate against McCrery, did not enter the 2008 race.

+Predictions

 District 5

 Republican incumbent Rodney Alexander was unopposed for re-election and won.

-CQ Politics forecasted the race as 'Safe Republican'.
+Predictions

 District 6

-Republican State Senator Bill Cassidy defeated Democratic incumbent Don Cazayoux in the November 4 election by a margin of 48%–40%.
-Cazayoux had defeated Republican Woody Jenkins 49%–46% in a special election earlier in the year, and given his narrow margin of victory and the Republican-leaning nature of the district (Bush won 59% here in 2004), Cazayoux was, as expected, a GOP target as he sought his first full term.
+Republican State Senator Bill Cassidy defeated Democratic incumbent Don Cazayoux in the November 4 election by a margin of 48% to 40%.
+Cazayoux had defeated Republican Woody Jenkins 49% to 46% in a special election earlier in the year, and given his narrow margin of victory and the Republican-leaning nature of the district (Bush won 59% here in 2004), Cazayoux was, as expected, a GOP target as he sought his first full term.

 State Representative Michael L. Jackson, who had run against Cazayoux in the Democratic primary in the special election, ran as an independent with funding from long-time Cassidy supporter Lane Grigsby.
 He finished third, garnering 36,133 votes, more than the 25,000-vote margin between Cassidy and Cazayoux, suggesting that he siphoned off many African-American votes that would have otherwise gone to Cazayoux and threw the election to Cassidy.
 The Daily Kingfish published photos of Jackson meeting with Congressman-elect Cassidy just three days after the election.
 Cazayoux was one of five incumbent House Democrats to be defeated in the 2008 congressional elections, along with Nancy Boyda (D-KS), William J. Jefferson (D-LA), Nick Lampson (D-TX), and Tim Mahoney (D-FL).

+Predictions

 District 7

-Republican incumbent Charles Boustany defeated Democratic State Senator Don Cravins, Jr. by a solid margin in this district based in southwestern Louisiana.
+Republican incumbent Charles Boustany defeated Democratic State Senator Don Cravins, Jr. and Constitution Party candidate Peter Vidrine by a solid margin in this district based in southwestern Louisiana.